 Securitizations are sold as pools of assets.
 Banks accumulate a large amount of assets for relatively short periods as they prepare a pool of assets for securitization.
 During these periods, the assets are stored in the bank's "warehouse," which is conceptually similar to a physical warehouse used to store physical goods.
-Like vegetables stored in a physical warehouse, loans have "spoilage risk" while the warehoused loans are new and few loans default soon after closing (subprime mortgages that are first payment defaults being the notable exception).
+Like vegetables stored in a physical warehouse, loans have "spoilage risk" while in inventory.
+The longer a loan asset stays in the warehouse awaiting sale, the greater the risk that the loan will lose value for some reason.